Course Outline

 Understanding Different Types of Machine Learning

-- Combining supervised and unsupervised learning methods (semi-supervised learning)
+- Combining supervised and unsupervised learning techniques (semi-supervised learning)

-- Open source versus proprietary systems and software for government use
+- Comparison of open source versus proprietary systems and software

 - Stocks trading fundamentals